kingyue737/nuxt-echarts/README.md

 This project is licensed under the [MIT License](./LICENSE).

-This project also partially contains code derived or copied from [vue-echarts(MIT)](https://github.com/ecomfe/vue-echarts/blob/main/LICENSE).
+This project depends on [vue-echarts (MIT)](https://github.com/ecomfe/vue-echarts/blob/main/LICENSE).

 ## Notice